nateritter/vuejs-noty/README.md

-# vuejs-noty
+# vuejs-v1-noty
 A Vue JS wrapper around [Noty](http://ned.im/noty/).
-Developped for Vue 2.
+Originally developed for Vue 2 by @renoguyon.
+Refactored for Vue 1 by @nateritter.

 ## Getting Started